rocktale/birthdaydroid/README.md

   * Date
   * Age at the next birthday
 * Simple widget based on a list view
+  * With automatic update shortly after midnight
 * No ads, spyware or secret calls to remote locations

 ### Roadmap

-* Update widget at midnight
 * Display remaining days till birthday
 * Add localization in English and German
 * Improve robustness of contact list parsing